Refrigeration: Non-cyclic refrigeration

-This refrigeration method cools a contained area by melting ice, or by sublimating dry ice.
-Perhaps the simplest example of this is a portable cooler, where items are put in it, then ice is poured over the top.
-Regular ice can maintain temperatures near, but not below the freezing point, unless salt is used to cool the ice down further (as in a traditional ice-cream maker).
-Dry ice can reliably bring the temperature well below water freezing point.
+This refrigeration method cools a contained area by melting ice, by sublimating dry ice, or evaporating liquid nitrogen.
+A simple example of this is a portable cooler, where ice is poured over the items that need to be refrigerated, keeping them cool and insulated from heat.
+Regular ice maintains freezing temperatures, but not below the freezing point, unless salt is used to cool the ice down further (as in a traditional ice-cream maker).
+Mixtures of other solvents with coolants like water ice, dry ice, or liquid nitrogen are also used to make cooling baths for chemistry.
+Dry ice can reliably bring the temperature well below the freezing point of water, to as low as 195K.

 Cyclic refrigeration

-This consists of a refrigeration cycle, where heat is removed from a low-temperature space or source and rejected to a high-temperature sink with the help of external work, and its inverse, the thermodynamic power cycle.
+This consists of a refrigeration cycle, where heat is removed from a low-temperature space or source and rejected to a high-temperature sink with the help of external work, inverse of the thermodynamic power cycle.
 In the power cycle, heat is supplied from a high-temperature source to the engine, part of the heat being used to produce work and the rest being rejected to a low-temperature sink.
 This satisfies the second law of thermodynamics.

 A refrigeration cycle describes the changes that take place in the refrigerant as it alternately absorbs and rejects heat as it circulates through a refrigerator.
 It is also applied to heating, ventilation, and air conditioning HVACR work, when describing the "process" of refrigerant flow through an HVACR unit, whether it is a packaged or split system.

 Heat naturally flows from hot to cold.
 Work is applied to cool a living space or storage volume by pumping heat from a lower temperature heat source into a higher temperature heat sink.
 Insulation is used to reduce the work and energy needed to achieve and maintain a lower temperature in the cooled space.
 The operating principle of the refrigeration cycle was described mathematically by Sadi Carnot in 1824 as a heat engine.

 The most common types of refrigeration systems use the reverse-Rankine vapor-compression refrigeration cycle, although absorption heat pumps are used in a minority of applications.

 Cyclic refrigeration can be classified as: